ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Lambda@Edge

-Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+Lambda@Edge lets you run Lambda functions on each regions served as part of CloudFront.\

+Used to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
 The functions run in response to CloudFront events, without provisioning or managing servers.
 You can use Lambda functions to change CloudFront requests and responses at the following points:

 - After CloudFront receives a request from a viewer (viewer request)